awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 Because an asynchronous method returns before a response is available, you need a way to get the response when it's ready.
-The |sdk-java-v2| asynchronous client methods return *CompletableFuture objects* that allows you to access the response when it's ready.
+The |sdk-java-v2| asynchronous client methods return *CompletableFuture objects* that allow you to access the response when it's ready.

 .. _basics-async-non-streaming:

-Non-streaming Operations
+Non-Streaming Operations
 ========================

-For non-streaming operations, asychronous method calls are similar to synchronous methods except that the asynchronous methods in the |sdk-java| return a :javase-ref:`CompletableFuture <java/util/concurrent/CompletableFuture>` object that contains the results of the asynchronous operation *in the future*.
+For non-streaming operations, asychronous method calls are similar to synchronous methods.
+However, the asynchronous methods in the |sdk-java| return a :javase-ref:`CompletableFuture <java/util/concurrent/CompletableFuture>` object that contains the results of the asynchronous operation *in the future*.

-Call the :code-java:`CompletableFuture` :methodname:`whenComplete()` method with an action to complete when the result is available. :code-java:`CompletableFuture` implements the :code-java:`Future` interface so you can get the response object by calling the :methodname:`get()` method as well.
+Call the :code-java:`CompletableFuture` :methodname:`whenComplete()` method with an action to complete when the result is available. :code-java:`CompletableFuture` implements the :code-java:`Future` interface so you can also get the response object by calling the :methodname:`get()` method as well.

-Here is an example of an asynchronous operation that calls a |DDB| function to get a list of tables, receiving a :code-java:`CompletableFuture` that can hold a :aws-java-class:`ListTablesResponse
+The following is an example of an asynchronous operation that calls a |DDBlong| function to get a list of tables, receiving a :code-java:`CompletableFuture` that can hold a :aws-java-class:`ListTablesResponse
 <services/dynamodb/model/ListTablesResponse>` object.
 The action defined in the call to :methodname:`whenComplete()`
-is only done when the asynchronous call is complete.
+is done only when the asynchronous call is complete.

 **Imports**